 Becoming an authorised weigher

-An authorised weigher is an economic operator who’s been authorised by customs for weighing bananas and producing weight certificates in line with EU rules.
+An authorised weigher is an economic operator who’s been authorised by customs for weighing bananas and producing weight certificates.

 To become an authorised weigher of bananas you must: